Take a tour

-The Consultant letter is the first step in the LA identifying that the statutory requirement to provide education should be planned and implemented.
+The medical practitioner letter and referral is the first step in the LA identifying that the statutory requirement to provide education should be planned and implemented.

-In order for the decision to be made that Becton Hospital and Outreach Team is statutorily necessary, the Head of Becton School will consider the request from the medical practitioner.
+In order for the decision to be made that Becton Hospital and Outreach Team is statutorily necessary, the Head of Becton School and the referrals team will consider the request from the medical practitioner.
 The referrals team includes representatives from Becton School, CAMHS, Educational Psychology, Inclusion and Attendance and SEND.

-Consultant letters indicating a child is medically unfit to attend school should be sent to:
+Medical Practitioner letters and referrals indicating a child is medically unfit to attend school should be sent to:

 Head of School (Medical Needs)